 "I was sure it must be gas.
-So I called the mayor of Rantis and he said, 'Yes, the Israelis are drilling oil and gas.'"'No man's land'
+So I called the mayor of Rantis and he said, 'Yes, the Israelis are drilling oil and gas.'"

 While this may seem uncontroversial on the face of it- the flare is, after all, within Israel proper - its proximity to the Green Line raises ethical questions.

 "Geology doesn't follow geography," explains Dr Samer Naboulsi, a veteran petroleum engineer at a leading oil firm in Dubai.

 "Looking at the site of the flare, and the shape of the overall field, it's clear that this extends into the West Bank.
 And even when extracting from the Israeli side, it'll be draining Palestinian reserves.

 "This is why the international convention is to establish a 'no man's land' - typically many kilometres wide - along national borders in which neither party may extract without the other's consent."